 However, gazebos may require permitting in addition to the time and money that goes into construction.

 A pergola on the other hand offers all of the benefits of the other patio cover solutions, with fewer drawbacks plus some added perks.

 Pergolas of the past were mainly build using wood, requiring extensive maintenance, and fixed open rafters.
 Today’s pergolas offer cutting-edge materials, new finishing touches, contemporary designs and exclusives options to bring more pleasure, comfort, and security to your garden or outdoor space.

 Pergola Patio Covers

-Additionally, today’s pergolas integrate better into the ambiance and feel of your home, allowing you to create the aesthetic you’re looking for and that you can’t achieve using a traditional patio cover.
+Today’s pergolas integrate well with the ambiance and feel of your home, allowing you to create your desired aesthetic looking.

 - A motorized louvered roof, which protects from the sun in summer, yet allows the light and heat to penetrate in winter